Wizards vs. Magic Player Props Betting Odds

 |3PM

-- The 17.3 points Jordan Poole scores per game are 0.2 less than his prop total on Wednesday (17.5).
+- Jordan Poole is scoring 17.4 points per game this season, 1.1 fewer than his points prop on Friday.

+- He has grabbed 2.7 rebounds per game, 0.2 higher than his prop bet on Friday.

+- Poole picks up 3.5 assists per game, equal to his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.